MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/oidc-1-0-authentication.md

 1. Open the SharePoint Central Administration site.
 2. Navigate to **Application Management** > **Create site collections** > **Create site collections**.
-3. Type a title, url, and select the template Team Site.
+3. Type a title, URL, and select the template Team Site.
-4. In the Primary Site Collection Administrator section, click the :::image type="content" source="../media/Book-icon.png" alt-text="Book-icon"::: (book) icon to open the people picker dialog.
+4. In the Primary Site Collection Administrator section, click the :::image type="content" source="../media/Book-icon.png" alt-text="Book-icon"::: (book) icon to open the People Picker dialog.
-5. In the people picker dialog, type the Windows administrator account, for example **yvand**.
+5. In the People Picker dialog, type the Windows administrator account, for example **yvand**.
 6. On the left, filter the list by selecting **Organizations**.
 Following is a sample output:

     :::image type="content" source="../media/select-people.png" alt-text="Select people":::

 7. Select the account and click **OK**.
-8. In the Secondary Site Collection Administrator section, select the book icon to open the people picker dialog.
+8. In the Secondary Site Collection Administrator section, select the book icon to open the People Picker dialog.
-9. In the people picker dialog, type the exact email value of the AAD administrator account, for example **yvand@contoso.local**.
+9. In the People Picker dialog, type the exact email value of the AAD administrator account, for example **yvand@contoso.local**.
-10. On the left, filter the list by selecting **Contoso.local**.
+10. On the left, filter the list by selecting **contoso.local**.
 Following is a sample output:

     :::image type="content" source="../media/select-people-2.png" alt-text="Select people 2":::

-11. Select the account and choose **OK** to close the people picker dialog.
+11. Select the account and choose **OK** to close the People Picker dialog.
 12. Select **OK** to create the site collection.

 Once the site collection is created, you should be able to sign-in to it using either the Windows or the federated site collection administrator account.

-### Step 7: Set up people picker
+### Step 7: Set up People Picker

-In OIDC authentication the people picker does not validate the input, which can lead to misspellings or users accidentally choosing the wrong claim type.
+In OIDC authentication the People Picker does not validate the input, which can lead to misspellings or users accidentally choosing the wrong claim type.
 This can be addressed using the new UPA backed claim provider in SharePoint Server.

 To do this, perform the following steps: